 This relatively new asset class is being included in portfolios for some Morgan Stanley (NYSE: MS) clients.
 A crypto checkout feature was added to PayPal’s (Nasdaq: PYPL) services.
 On the other end of the spectrum, the disruptive nature of crypto has led to India considering a ban on crypto.
 And China has begun to roll out its own digital yuan.

-As these reactionary measures are being taken, cryptocurrencies have been having one heckuva year.
+As these reactionary measures are being taken, cryptocurrencies have been having one heck of a year.
 The meme-based Dogecoin shot up in value – seemingly out of nowhere.
 And new coins like Elongate and SafeMoon are enticing new crypto investors.
 On top of all of this, one of our favorite crypto exchanges, Coinbase (Nasdaq: COIN) is now listed on a major exchange.

-It’s clear that blockchain technology has already had huge impacts since it was first introduced in 2009.
+It’s clear that blockchain technology has already had huge impacts since it was introduced in 2009.
 Back then, you could get your hands on some Bitcoin for well under a penny per coin.
-Now that it has ballooned to more than $60,000 at times, it’s minted more than 100,000 millionaires, according to some estimates.
+Now that it has ballooned in price (to more than $60,000 at times), it’s minted more than 100,000 millionaires, according to some estimates.

 Blockchain technology is at the core of crypto’s success.
 It’s the out-in-the-open secret to how folks have been making money during the crypto revolution.
-Because every cryptocurrency that currently exists uses blockchain technology.
+Every cryptocurrency that currently exists uses blockchain technology.

 A Brief History of Blockchain Technology